giovannidisiena/immunefi-writeup/README.md

 It should be noted that a recovery fund has been coordinated to compensate affected users and cover bad Helio debt, as described in this [blog post](https://www.ankr.com/blog/ankr-makes-progress-with-recovery-program-targets-and-milestones/).

-This is what our entire PoC looks like, with the addition of some helpful Foundry logs:
+This is what our entire PoC looks like, with the addition of some helpful Foundry assertions and logs:

 ```
 contract Exploit is Test {